RickStrahl/MarkdownMonster/README.md

 * [Markdown Monster Addin Registry](https://github.com/RickStrahl/MarkdownMonsterAddinsRegistry)

-Right now the registry is pretty sparse but here are a couple of Addins you can check out:
+Right now the registry is pretty sparse, but here are a couple of Addins you can check out:

 * [Save Image to Azure Blob Storage](https://github.com/RickStrahl/SaveToAzureBlob-MarkdownMonster-Addin)
 * [Paste Code as Gist](https://github.com/RickStrahl/PasteCodeAsGist-MarkdownMonster-Addin)